 15. The recognized colors in the standard of the Newfoundland dog are black, brown, gray, and white and black (Landseer).

 16. A Newfoundland named Seaman accompanied Lewis and Clark on their expedition.
 September 11, 1803 “my dog was of the Newfoundland breed very active strong and docile, he would take the squirrel in the water kill them and swimming bring them in his mouth to the boat”

 17. The breed was first registered with the American Kennel Club in 1879 and the first American Newfoundland champion was titled in 1883.

 18. The Newfoundland is a giant breed dog.
 The average height for adult dogs is 28 inches, for adult bitches, 26 inches.
 Approximate weight of adult dogs ranges from 130 to 150 pounds, adult bitches from 100 to 120 pounds.

 19. Robert Kennedy had a Newfie named Brumus, President Ulysses Grant had a Newfoundland named Faithful, President Rutherford Hayes had a Newfoundland named Hector and President James Buchanan had a Newfoundland named Lara.
 Read more about dogs that lived in the White House HERE.

 20. The Newfoundland dog is not a dog for everyone.
 They drool, they shed. they require daily grooming, they can have hefty vet bills if they are sick and they will one day break your heart into a million pieces when they cross the Rainbow Bridge.

-The Newfoundland is an amazing breed with an amazing history.
+The Newfie is an amazing breed with an amazing history.
 This hardworking loyal breed definitely isn’t the dog for everyone but it is perfect for some.
 If you are interested in learning more about the Newfoundland please visit the Newfoundland Club of America.

 Follow along on Instagram!